 Therefore, the longer the validity of your residence permit in Germany, the longer the loan term can be.
 Moreover, your overall chances of getting financing will also be higher.

-Requirements for the personal loan in Germany
+Requirements for a personal loan in Germany

 To receive a personal loan in Germany, you must fulfill several requirements.
 Some loan providers might have fewer or simpler conditions for borrowers, but all will check at least your income source.